- Repository: https://sourceware.org/git/gitweb.cgi?p=glibc.git

 scripts/build-many-glibcs.py /tmp/glibc-many compilers sparc64-linux-gnu

-keeps intermediary build directories intact.
+--shallowpasses--depth 1to the git clone command.--keep allkeeps intermediary build directories intact.
 You may want this option to investigate build issues.

-command will delete the glibc build
+The glibcs command will delete the glibc build

-directory, build glibc, and run make check
+directory, build glibc, and run make check.

 1 | # Build glibc using bootstrap GCC in <path>/install/compilers/aarch64-linux-gnu/bin/aarch64-linux-gcc |

-For the glibcs
+For the glibcs command, add --full-gcc to

 build C++.